karishay/eMeme_webapp/README.md

 Gumby, styled with Sass, and powered by javaScript and Jquery.
 To populate the database, I created a webscraper using PyQuery.

-Here is a demo gif of the eMeme chrome extension:
+Demo gif of the eMeme chrome extension:
 -------------------------------------------------

+The eMeme chrome extension uses context menus to send a selection of text to be processed by the algorithm and returns an image in the reply box.

 ![eMeme Chrome Extension Demo](https://raw.githubusercontent.com/karishay/eMeme_webapp/master/eMemeExtensionDemo.gif)

-Here is a demo gif of the eMeme web app:
+Demo gif of the eMeme web app:
 ----------------------------------------

+The eMeme web app uses google plus authentication for logging in and registration.

 ![eMeme Web App Demo](https://raw.githubusercontent.com/karishay/eMeme_webapp/master/eMemeWebAppDemo.gif)

 Technologies Used:
 -----------------